crate/crate/docs/config/index.rst

 this file has a commented out listing of every available setting.
 (Some features, such as :ref:`logging <conf-logging>`, use feature-specific files.)

-Settings can be configured via the config file or via the ``-C`` option at startup.
+Settings can be configured via the configuration file or via the ``-C`` option at startup.
 So, for example, you can set the cluster name at startup, like so:

 .. code-block:: sh